Home » Recipes » Desserts » Pastries

 What is Shortening and what does it do in baking?

-Vegetable shortening is a fat made from vegetable oil and it is usually hydrogenated, so when you buy some, always make sure you choose a non-hydrogenated version.
+Vegetable shortening is a fat made from vegetable oil and it is usually hydrogenated, so when you buy some, always make sure to get a non-hydrogenated version.
 Shortening has a longer shelf life in comparison to butter and it’s also cheaper, but it lacks the flavor of butter.
 A fun fact is that shortening is vegan.

 While butter is usually about 80-85% fat and 15-20% water, shortening is 100% fat.
 Shortening has a higher melting point than butter, which makes it easier to incorporate it into the dough that needs to be rolled out.
 Also, the dough made with shortening will hold its shape better during baking.